oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/tools.md

   can be found in the WebLogic Kubernetes Operator project for creating a [domain-in-image with WDT](https://oracle.github.io/weblogic-kubernetes-operator/samples/simple/domains/domain-home-in-image/).
-- (Kubernetes) A [Model in Image sample]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) for supplying an image that contains only a WDT model instead of a domain home.
+- (Kubernetes) A [Model in Image sample]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) for supplying an image that contains a WDT model only, instead of a domain home.
 In this case, the operator generates the domain home for you at runtime.

 ### WebLogic Scripting Tool (WLST)

-You can use WLST scripts to create and/or update domain homes in a CI/CD pipeline for Domain in Image and Domain in PV domains.
+You can use WLST scripts to create and update domain homes in a CI/CD pipeline for Domain in Image and Domain in PV domains.
 We recommend that you use offline WLST for this purpose.
-There may be some scenarios where it is necessary to use WLST online, but we recommend that you do that only as an exception, and when absolutely necessary.
+There may be some scenarios where it is necessary to use WLST online, but we recommend that you do that as an exception only, and when absolutely necessary.

 If you do not already have WLST scripts, we recommend that you consider using WebLogic Deploy Tooling (WDT) instead.
 It provides a more declarative